In this article

 Durability: Enhanced | Support: Maximum | Fit: Slightly wide

-The SFX 3 is not only the best least-expensive pick but also our recommendation for players with plantar fasciitis.
+The SFX 3 is not only my best less-expensive pick for its stable, durable sole, but also my top recommendation for players with plantar fasciitis, which happens when the band of tissue that connects your heel bone to the toes gets inflamed.
 If you have plantar fasciitis, the most important qualities to look for in a tennis shoe are extra cushioning in the heel, thick soles, and extra padding to reduce shock.
 This Babolat shoe checks all three boxes because it is designed with thermoplastic rubber, a memory foam insole, and a tube compression system beneath the heel for exceptional shock absorption.
-Schneider says this shoe has a “wow factor” because it offers “about as much comfort as you’re going to find in a tennis shoe” that still has enough stability to be functional.
-Mason calls this the “best-fitting tennis shoe” in the Sisterhood of the Traveling Pants sense — i.e., a wide range of players with different foot types (narrow, wide, high arched) have said this model fits perfectly.
-Schneider adds that these shoes are cut slightly on the wider side, which is great if plantar fasciitis requires you to fit custom orthotics, extra-cushioned socks, or inserts.
-Anthony Evrard, founder and CEO of tennis club and school Court 16 in New York, says Babolat shoes are especially durable and long lasting because the outsoles are made from Michelin rubber.
+Schneider of NYC Racquet Sports says these shoes are cut slightly on the wider side, which is great if plantar fasciitis requires you to fit custom orthotics, extra-cushioned socks, or inserts.
+Anthony Evrard, founder and CEO of tennis club and school Court 16 in New York, adds that Babolat shoes are especially durable and long lasting because the outsoles are made from Michelin rubber.

 Most comfortable tennis shoe